crowz-fx/picoCTF/README.md

-# picoCTF
+# Pico CTF
-Lui's solutions to picoCTF challenges
+Lui's solutions to picoCTF challenges, see [picoCTF](https://picoctf.org/) for more info